 Cherry Crumb Pie

-This delicious Cherry Crumb Pie is packed with fresh fruit and is topped with a crumble made from almonds and oats.
+This delicious Cherry Crumb Pie with frozen cherries is packed with fruit and is topped with a crumble made from almonds and oats.
 This is a great dessert for any get together: for picnics in the summer to Halloween to Christmas!

 There is nothing more decadent, fudgy, and delicious than these Gluten Free Brownies.
 They are made with simple ingredients and yield an unforgettable brownie that you will want to make time and time again.

 This is the best Healthy Vegan Carrot Cake recipe you'll ever make!
 This dairy free, lightened up carrot cake is soft, moist, and beautifully sweet.
 Lots of cinnamon, allspice, and walnuts in every bite!

 You don't have to sacrifice great flavor when you make lightened-up baked goods!
 This simple, healthy, chocolate chip banana bread recipe is super moist and tastes delicious.
 Kid-friendly, and can be made gluten-free or vegan too!

 Because all of us won’t be hosting our own super bowl parties, you may not have control over what’s available to eat at any game day gathering you attend!
 So while you’re watching the game, keep these 5 tips in mind: